wing5wong/artisan-whs-static/source/_announcements/2020-04-21_important-update-moving-to-alert-level-3.md

-From Wednesday, 29 February, as New Zealand begins the second day of the new Alert Level 3, we will be physically open for a small number of Year 9 and Year 10 students **where families need their children to attend school.**
+From Wednesday, 29 April, as New Zealand begins the second day of the new Alert Level 3, we will be physically open for a small number of Year 9 and Year 10 students **where families need their children to attend school.**